phoehnel/REST-light/README.md

-# rest-light
+# REST-light

 ![REST-light Logo](./.doc/img/logo300px.png)

 REST-light is a simple microservice to control 433Mhz wireless sockets over HTTP, e.g. on a RaspberryPi.

-It is a API-Wrapper around the famous [443Utils](https://github.com/ninjablocks/433Utils) project.

 The main usage is an easy integration of 433Mhz wireless sockets in SmartHome Tools like [openHAB](https://openhab.org) or [ioBroker](https://www.iobroker.net).

+The project is an API-Wrapper around the famous [443Utils](https://github.com/ninjablocks/433Utils) project.

 ## How to Use